 The wizard will either display the wireless network settings to guide you through manual configuration, prompt you to enter the PIN for the device, or ask you to press the configuration button on the device.
-If the device supports Wi-Fi Protected Setup and has a configuration button, you can add it to the network by pressing the configuration button on the device and then the on the router within 60 seconds.
-The status LED on the router will flash three times if the device has been successfully added to the network.
+If the device supports Wi-Fi Protected Setup and has a configuration button, you can add it to the network by pressing the configuration button on the device and then the WPS button on the router within 120 seconds.
+The status LED on the router will flash three times if a device has been successfully added to the network.

 There are several ways to add a wireless device to your network.
 A "registrar" controls access to the wireless network.
-A registrar only allows devices onto the wireless network if you have entered the PIN, or pressed a special Wi-Fi Protected Setup button on the device.
+A registrar only allows devices onto the wireless network if you have entered the correct PIN, or pressed a special WPS button on the device.
 The router acts as a registrar for the network, although other devices may act as a registrar as well.

-Add Wireless Click to start the wizard and skip to page 44.
-Device Wizard:
+Click to start the wizard, and refer to page 39 for further instructions.